Ezaldeen99/nilm/README.md

-# ShortSeq2Point
+# NILM using Flower framework

-A modified version of the Sequence-to-point network.
+A modified version of the Sequence-to-point network learning to build an NILM using Flower framework to train multi clients

-Improvements:
+## Before Setup:

-- Smaller window lengths (5-10 mins) to make it suitable for real-time applications.
+- Download ukDALE dataset from [here](http://data.ukedc.rl.ac.uk/simplebrowse/edc/efficiency/residential/EnergyConsumption/Domestic/UK-DALE-2017/UK-DALE-FULL-disaggregated/ukdale.h5.zip)
-- Added dropout
+- unzip the dataset to `data` folder

 ## To set up the project
 Run